Training Course Descriptions

 The ‘traditional’ format for the FSPCA training course is a 2.5 day, face to face training that covers 16 modules of material and example food safety plans.
 The material covered focuses on the development of a food safety plan through hazard analysis, preventive controls, record-keeping, verification/validation, and a recall plan.
 After successful completion of the course, participants are given a certificate that identifies them as a Preventive Controls Qualified Individual (PCQI).
 This course is now offered online, through Zoom, including live, instructor-led sessions.

 Good Manufacturing Practices (GMPs):

-Dr. Clint Stevenson offers an online GMP training.
+An online GMP training course is offered through the Department of Food, Bioprocessing and Nutrition Sciences.
 This includes an overview of GMPs, and is targeted at management/supervisory positions.
 If you’d like face to face training for your employees, please contact Lynette Johnston.

 Preventive Controls For Animal Food

 One of the requirements of the new Food Safety Modernization Act (FSMA) regulations is the development of a food safety plan for facilities required to conduct a hazard analysis and implement preventive controls.
 The development and implementation of the plan is to be done under the supervision of a Preventive Controls Qualified Individual (PCQI).
 This 20-hour training course follows the Food Safety Preventive Controls Alliance (FSPCA) standardized curriculum recognized by the FDA, and is taught by certified lead instructors.
 Individuals successfully completing the course will receive an official certificate from FSPCA.
 Please contact Marissa Herchler with any questions related to PCQI training for animal food.